jonathanhogg/flitter/docs/physics.md

 >
 > Starting a simulation with forces immediately applied can cause wild
 > instability due to massive forces being computed.
 This applies particularly
-> when a collision force applier and particle starting positions that overlap.
+> when using a collision force applier and particle starting positions that map
-> To avoid this, all forces can be "eased"-in with the `ease` attribute.
-This
+> overlap.
+To avoid this, all forces can be "eased"-in with the `ease`
-> specifies an amount of simulation time to linearly ramp up the strength of
+> attribute.
+This specifies an amount of simulation time to linearly ramp up
-> the force applier, giving an amount of time for particles to settle into a
+> the strength of the force applier, giving an amount of time for particles to
-> more stable position.
+> settle into a more stable position.

 ### `!anchor`